yakomaxa/micanpymol/README.md

 Reference

-* MICAN: a protein structure alignment algorithm that can handle Multiple-chains, Inverse alignments, C α only models, Alternative alignments, and Non-sequential alignments
+* MICAN: a protein structure alignment algorithm that can handle Multiple-chains, Inverse alignments, Cα only models, Alternative alignments, and Non-sequential alignments
 * http://www.biomedcentral.com/1471-2105/14/24/abstract

 * MICAN-SQ: a sequential protein structure alignment program that is applicable to monomers and all types of oligomers